Geokaragiann/portfolio-evaluation/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I'm a Finance undergraduate passionate about leveraging statistics and Python to unlock insights in financial data.
+I'm a Finance undergraduate passionate about leveraging Statistics, Python, and AI to unlock insights in financial data.
 Here I will be uploading my projects.

 ## Projects
 - **Portfolio evaluation: (https://github.com/Geokaragiann/CV-Projects/tree/main/Portfolio_Evaluation)**: